 Retrieving a Home Run Ball

-The home run hitter can elect to run the bases or walk off at their discretion, they are not required to touch 1st base.
+- The home run hitter can choose to run the bases or not, and is not required to touch 1st base.

 Intentional Walk Rule

-ALL bats must have a USSSA thumb print stamp on it to be legal in AMSPL.
+- All bats must have a USSSA thumbprint stamp to be legal in AMSPL.

 Rain Out Policy

-Where a game is cancelled, the league will attempt to re-schedule the games on an open diamond during the remainder of the season in the form of a double-header on a Sunday morning if equal scheduling allows.
+- If a game is cancelled, the league will try to reschedule the games on an open diamond during the remainder of the season, possibly as a double-header on a Sunday morning.

 Pitch Height Restrictions

-AMSPL follows a 6’ to 12’ pitch arch height limit and must follow the guidelines noted in the official SPO HANDBOOK for a legal pitch.
+- AMSPL follows a 6’ to 12’ pitch arch height limit and must adhere to the guidelines noted in the official SPO Handbook for a legal pitch.

-Each team can use a maximum of 7 courtesy runners during each game.
-A player may only be used as a courtesy runner to a maximum of 3 times per game.
+- A player can serve as a courtesy runner a maximum of 3 times per game.

-All players showing up to the park in uniform MUST bat for their team.
-If a player cannot bat or play in the game, it must be declared at the start of the game.
-Afterwards that player may not be inserted into the team’s line-up at any time for the entire day of games played for their team.
-This applies to regular season and playoffs.
+- If a player is unable to bat or participate in the game, it must be announced at the beginning of the game.
+Once declared, that player cannot be added to the team’s line-up for the entire day’s games.
+This rule applies to both regular season and playoff games.

 Game Time Limits

-An inning is not permitted to start beyond 1:45 from its SCHEDULED START TIME-regardless of actual starting time of the game.
-This policy applies to all games at all Diamonds
+- No inning can start more than 105 minutes after its scheduled start time, regardless of the actual start time of the game.
+This rule applies to all games at all Diamonds.

-All players must exit the playing area upon first occurrence of lightning.
-Play may resume 30 minutes after the last occurrence of lightning.
-Games cannot be extended beyond regular time limits noted above.
-If the game cannot be concluded under these parameters then regular rules apply regarding results. i.e. 5 innings complete (4.5 innings if home team is leading) -game is final.
-If less than 5 innings are played, then the game is re-scheduled and will be re-played in its entirety.
+- Games cannot be extended beyond the regular time limits.
+If a game cannot be completed within these limits, then standard rules apply for determining results.
+For example, if 5 innings are complete (or 4.5 if the home team is leading), the game is final.
+If less than 5 innings are played, the game is cancelled and we it will attempted to be rescheduled and replayed in full.

-A baserunner shall be called out if they do not continue towards the scoring line once they have contacted the ground on or beyond the commitment line.
-A baserunner may stop or retreat towards 3rd base only to avoid a collision or personal injury based on the umpire’s discretion.
+- A baserunner is out if they do not continue towards the scoring line after crossing the commitment line.
+A baserunner can stop or retreat towards 3rd base only to avoid a collision or injury, at the umpire’s discretion.

-A line drawn in foul territory starting at the top left corner of the strike mat/home plate perpendicular to the 3rd base line.
-A baserunner attempting to reach home must do so by touching the ground in foul territory on or beyond the scoring line.
-Sliding into the scoring line is NOT permitted.
-Tagging of a baserunner in between the commitment line and scoring line is NOT permitted.
-The baserunner shall be called out if they touch the strike mat/home plate, whether or not a play is being made.
-A baserunner is not out if the strike mat/home plate is touched in an attempt to avoid a collision or personal injury at the umpire’s discretion.
+- A line is drawn in foul territory from the top left corner of the strike mat/home plate, perpendicular to the 3rd base line.
+A baserunner must touch the ground in foul territory on or beyond the scoring line to score.
+Sliding into the scoring line is not allowed.
+Tagging a baserunner between the commitment line and scoring line is not allowed.
+A baserunner is out if they touch the strike mat/home plate, unless they are trying to avoid a collision or injury, at the umpire’s discretion.

 Code of Conduct

-The league expects all players to exhibit good sportmanship in all league-related activities
+- The league expects all players to demonstrate good sportsmanship in all league-related activities.

-The league strictly prohibits fighting between league members, and violations will result in an immediate life-time ban from league play.
+- The league strictly forbids fighting among league members.
+Violations may result in an immediate lifetime ban from league play.